A Management Dashboard for Restaurant Admins.

 Key Findings

-• Users expressed a need for increased options and customization features within the dashboard.
+Users desired more options and customization abilities within the dashboard.

-• Users found the user flows and information architecture confusing, while the UI lacked a modern design and structure.
+The user flows and information architecture were confusing, and the UI lacked a modern design and structure.

 User Issues within the current App.